 I’ve helped thousands of saxophone learners in Sax School, and I see these 5 saxophone learning mistakes over and over again.
 Whether you’re brand new to sax, or an experienced player, make sure these 5 simple things are not getting in the way of your saxophone progress.

-It’s easy to waste loads of time digging around on YouTube, seeing lots of different approaches from different people, and going round in circles.
-We go from one thing to another, searching for new tactics or techniques, a new way to get your fingers moving faster, get a better sound, improvise over any tune… you can waste an awful lot time just digging around, getting confused and not making any progress at all.
+It’s easy to waste loads of time digging around on YouTube, seeing lots of different approaches from different people, and going around in circles.
+We go from one thing to another, searching for new tactics or techniques, a new way to get our fingers moving faster, get a better sound, improvise over any tune… you can waste an awful lot of time just digging around, getting confused and not making any progress at all.
 It’s super-frustrating, and it’s not going to help your saxophone learning.

 So FOCUS is really important.
 Find a strategy for how you’re going to use your practice time.
 Get some great guidance on what to work on to quickly reach your goals on saxophone, whether that’s tone, finger speed, learning tunes or improvising.

 Set yourself a goal or a challenge.
 Decide on your approach, then follow it through.

 “I’m going to focus on just pentatonic scales for the next month.”

 “I’m going to work on this piece of music until I can get it to a standard where I can record it or film it and stick it on YouTube”

 Work through one thing and fill it right to the end and forget about all the other extra ideas that you’ve got.
 You can make a note of them if you want to.
 You could even make a list that you can work through one by one.
 But don’t work on 20 different things at once because you’ll end up not achieving anything.